 The National Institutes of Health (NIH) recognizes a unique and compelling need to promote diversity in the biomedical, behavioral, clinical and social sciences workforce.

-The NIH expects efforts to diversity the workforce to lead to the recruitment of the most talented researchers from all groups to:
+The NIH expects efforts to diversity the workforce to lead to the recruitment of the most talented researchers from all groups.
+Goals are to:

 - Improve the quality of the educational and training environment